AashikSharif/AashikSharif/README.md

 - ⚡ Fun fact: ...
 -->
 ## I'm a Student, Data Engineer and Developer!
-- 🔭 I've worked on projects involving Neural Network-driven Histopathological Tumor Classification, Forecasting Energy Availability from Renewable Resources, and Topic-Sensitive Page Ranking using MapReduce.
+- 🔭 I've worked on projects involving Data Engineering, Website creations, Neural Network-driven Histopathological Tumor Classification and Topic-Sensitive Page Ranking using MapReduce (web-scraping).
-- 🌱 I’m currently advancing my knowledge in Machine Learning, Deep Learning, Data Engineering, and Cloud Computing.
+- 🌱 I’m currently advancing my knowledge in Data Engineering, Machine Learning and Cloud Computing.
-- 📸 I'm an member of the WSU Photography Club, continuously refining my photography skills and building a portfolio website to showcase my work.
-- 👯 I’m looking to collaborate on projects related to Python 🐍, Java ☕, Machine Learning, and Data Science.
 - 🏆 My latest hackathon journey includes winning in two categories at WSU Crimson Code 2025 and receiving an honorable mention at the AgAID Digital AgAth0n 2025 for the Snowpack Prediction Challenge.
+- 📸 I'm a member of the WSU Photography Club, continuously refining my photography skills and building a portfolio website to showcase my work.
+- 👯 I’m looking to collaborate on projects related to Python 🐍, Java ☕, Data Engineering and Data Science.
-- 🥅 One of my goals is to actively contribute to open-source projects and leverage GitHub for collaboration.
+- 🥅 One of my goals is to contribute to open-source projects and leverage GitHub for collaboration actively.
 - ⚡ Fun fact: I'm interested in numismatics (coin collecting) and gaming—Ace Combat is my favorite!
 - 😄 Looking forward to learning, mentoring, and contributing more to the tech community!